tscizzle/graphpy/docs/library.rst

         - Can do ``len(g)`` to get the number of vertices in DirectedGraph ``g``
     - *method* **__iter__**
         - Can do ``for v in g`` to iterate through the vertices of DirectedGraph ``g``
+    - *method* **clone**
+        - **Returns**
+            - DirectedGraph, a copy of this graph with all new DirectedVertex and DirectedEdge objects
+            - all vertex and edge attrs are deepcopied
     - *method* **has_vertex** (*v_val*)
         - **Parameters**
             - **v_val** <hashable>